 Ballerina Freeze Dance

 Put on your favorite ballet music and ask them to ballet dance as the music plays.
 Stop the music at random intervals.
 Each time the music stops, have the girls freeze in place, remaining in whatever pose in which they were caught.
 Keep the music off for a few seconds.
-Anyone who breaks her pose is out of the game.
+Anyone who breaks pose is out of the game.
 Start the music again and continue this process until only one ballerina remains.

 Who’s the Ballet Teacher?

 To play this game, choose one player to leave the room.
 When that player is gone, the remaining players choose one person to be the ballet teacher.
 The girls will dance to ballet music, and the “teacher” will change moves at random.
 The rest of the dancers must follow the lead of the teacher and change moves, too.
 The trick is for the other players to watch the leader and quickly change moves so that it is hard to tell who is leading.
-Bring the other player back into the room and allow her to observe for a few minutes.
-Ask her to guess which player is the ballet teacher.
-If she guesses correctly, she wins a prize.
+Bring the other player back into the room and allow them to observe for a few minutes.
+Ask them to guess which player is the ballet teacher.
+If they guess correctly, they win a prize.

 Have the girls gather around a row of tutus on the floor.
 Play some music and have them walk around the tutus as the music plays.
 When the music stops, they must each put on a tutu and sit on the floor.
 The last one to do so is out, the rest of the players put their tutus back on the floor and begin circling them until the music stops again.
 The game continues in this manner until only one player remains.

 Ballerina May I?